lsst-dm/dm_dev_guide/services/software.rst

    Code compiled by different versions of GCC may not be compatible: it is generally better to stick to a particular toolchain for a given project.
    In particular, if you are using a :ref:`shared stack <software-stack-shared>` you *must* use the matching toolchain.

-You may wish to automatically enable a particular software collection every time you log in to systems at NCSA.
+You may wish to automatically enable a particular software collection every time you log in to LDF servers.
 Take care if you do this: it's easy to accidentally to either start recursively spawning shells and run out of resources or lock yourself out of machines which don't have the particular collection you're interested in installed.
 If you are using `Bash`_ — the default shell on LDF servers — try placing the following at the end of :file:`~/.bash_profile` and customising the list of ``desired_scls``.